Academic-Labbook/alp/ssl-alp/README.txt

    where ALP is not network active.
 = 0.10.0 =
  - Remove (unused) translation which is incompatible with 5.0.0.
- - Removed TeX support for now until a TeX block is developed in favour of shortcodes.
- - Bug fix when deleting users from network.
+ - Fixed bug when deleting users from network.
  - Remove ability to hide excerpts on block editor.
 = 0.10.1 =
  - Hotfix release.
 = 0.10.2 =
  - Hotfix release.
+= 1.0.0 =
+ - First public release.
+ - Added TeX block.
+ - Revised edit summary editor plugin to use core Gutenberg post meta support instead of separate REST endpoint.